-There is a two-month application period from December 1 (2019) through January 31 (2020) for proposing an amendment to the Comprehensive Plan.
+The two-month application period from December 1 (2019) through January 31 (2020) for proposing an amendment to the Comprehensive Plan has closed.
+The 2021 application period is open through September 15, 2020.
 Complete details on this process are found in the Comprehensive Plan Amendment and Rezone Procedures Guide.

 New for 2020: Applications for a plan amendment are online December 2.

 Newly revised for 2020: An "intake application" letter from Community Development staff is required before a site-specific plan amendment application will be accepted (a non-site-specific, or policy amendment, does not require the letter.)
 Please contact Community Development staff to have a discussion regarding a proposed site-specific plan amendment.
 This discussion--by phone, email, or in-person--will result in the "intake application" letter necessary to separately apply for the site-specific plan amendment application.